How does a septic system work?

-We schedule septic tank pumping appointments from 8AM to 5PM Monday through Friday.
-We can usually narrow it down to a morning or afternoon appointment, but it is difficult to give an exact time because we never know exactly how long the truck will be at a particular stop.
-We completely understand how busy everyone is these days and we appreciate how valuable your time is.
+We schedule septic tank pumping appointments from 8AM to 5PM, Monday through Friday.
+We can usually narrow it down to a morning or afternoon appointment, but it is difficult to give an exact time because we never know exactly how long the truck will be at the particular stop.
+We completely understands how busy everyone is these days and we appreciate how valuable your time is.
 We can perform standard pumping maintenance when no one is home, particularly if your tank is dug up or we have been to your home before and have measurements to the cover(s).
-If we do not know where your tank is, we may have to get inside to see the plumbing to help us locate the tank.
-If you are experiencing a backup situation in your toilets or other drains, someone should be home so that we can have you flush the toilets after we are done to make sure that everything is flowing properly.
+If we do not know where you’re tank is, we may have to get inside to see the plumbing to help us locate the tank.
+If you are experiencing a backup situation in your toilets or other drains, someone should be home so that we can have you flush the toilets after we are done to make sure everything is flowing properly.

 What about payment?

 We need to collect payment at the time of the pumping service.
 If someone is home, our drivers can be paid with cash, check, or credit card.
 If no one will be home, customers will sometimes leave a check in an agreed upon location and we will leave an invoice in its place when we are done.
-For your convenience, we can also process your payment with a Visa, Mastercard, Discover card, or American Express.
+For your convenience, we can also process your payment with a Visa, Mastercard, Discover Card or American Express.